adventuregamestudio/ags-manual-source/DynamicSprite.md

 You may also call [`Delete`](DynamicSprite#dynamicspritedelete) function anytime to explicitly remove the sprite's image from memory.

 **IMPORTANT:** Assigning DynamicSprite's ID to another object (such as `Button.NormalGraphic`, for example) does not count as a reference.
-If DynamicSprite is deleted while its ID is assigned to another object's property, that property will be reset to 0 for safety reasons.
+If DynamicSprite is deleted while its ID is assigned to a object's property, that object's property will retain the invalid sprite's number, but the object will be displayed using placeholder sprite 0 for safety reasons.

 ### `DynamicSprite.Create`